-Kristi has nearly 20 years of experience in many different areas of education, including experience in the classroom with ages ranging from infants to adults.
+Kristi has over 20 years of experience in many different areas of education, including experience in the classroom with ages ranging from infants to adults.
 She has studied the Reggio Emilia approach to early childhood extensively and has participated in several study tours to Reggio Emilia, Italy.
-Kristi is currently the Pedagogical Coordinator for Inspired Practices, a non-profit organization founded to support ongoing dialogue and thinking among local educators about the experiences of Reggio Emilia.
+Previously, she was the Pedagogical Coordinator for Inspired Practices, a non-profit organization founded to support ongoing dialogue and thinking among local educators about the experiences of Reggio Emilia.

-Mandy has 15 years of experience as an educator and teacher of children ages 3 months through 5 years.
-She has spent the most recent 10 years of her experience at the Grant Park Cooperative Preschool where she has furthered her study and practice of the Reggio Emilia approach to early children education and has participated in developing curriculum for the school in her role as part of the pedagogical team.
+Mandy has over 15 years of experience as an educator and teacher of children ages 3 months through 5 years.
+Prior to co-founding The Nest she spent 10 years teaching at the Grant Park Cooperative Preschool where she furthered my study and practice of the Reggio Emilia approach to early children education.
+She participated in developing curriculum for the school in my role as part of the pedagogical team.

 Trisha and her husband, Bert have a grown son, Will, and have lived in Chamblee for over 30 years.
 When Will was young, she started working in his preschool and realized she liked working with young children.
 After working in several preschools for many years, Trisha attended Dekalb Tech’s early childhood education program in 1996 and this is where she was first introduced to the Reggio Emilia Approach.
 She immediately embraced the approach and have been studying and learning about it ever since.